Power Rankings: Pre-deadline deals start shaking things up

 Week 15 ranking: 11

-Jon Lester was rocked to the tune of 10 runs in the Cubs' final game prior to the All-Star break, but he's won both of his starts since (allowing just three runs in 15 IP) as his team mounts a second-half charge.
-Cubs' fans also breathed a collective sigh of relief when Kris Bryant returned to the lineup after missing just two games with a sprained finger. -- Paul Hembekides, ESPN Stats & Information
+Jon Lester was rocked to the tune of 10 runs in the Cubs' final game prior to the All-Star break, but he has won both of his starts since (allowing just three runs in 15 IP) as his team mounts a second-half charge.
+Cubs fans also breathed a collective sigh of relief when Kris Bryant returned to the lineup after missing just two games with a sprained finger. -- Paul Hembekides, ESPN Stats & Information

 10. Milwaukee Brewers